tferracina/ArDCA-Python/writeup.typ

 $

 === Potts Model
 The Potts model @potts1952 generalizes the Ising model by allowing each spin to take on $q$ possible states.
-The $q$-state Potts model states take values in ${1, 2, ... q}$.
-The Hamiltonian is written as
+Its Hamiltonian is
 $
   H_("Potts") ({sigma}) = -J sum_(angle.l i, j angle.r) delta(sigma_i, sigma_j).
 $
-$J$ again represents the ferromagnetic coupling that encourages neighboring spins to align in the same state.
-The original Potts was defined without the local fields, but they can be added if needed.
-The partition function becomes
+where $J$ is the ferromagnetic coupling that encourages neighboring spins to align in the same state.
+While the original formulation did not include external fields, they can be incorporated into the Hamiltonian to allow for site-dependent biases.
+The corresponding partition function is
 $
   Z = sum_({sigma}) exp(-beta H_"Potts" ({sigma})).
 $
-The Potts model simplifies to an Ising model when $q=2$.
-Putting this together, the probability distribution from the Potts model is written as:
+For $q=2$, the Potts model reduces to the Ising model.
+The probability distribution over spin configurations is then given by
 $
-  P(bold(sigma)) = 1 / Z exp(-beta H_"Potts" ({sigma})).
+  P(sigma) = 1 / Z exp(-beta H_"Potts" ({sigma})).
 $

-It is important to note--anticipating further exploration--that the Potts model is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
-Without a gauge choice, the parameters will not be uniquely identifiable and the norms of $J$ can be misleading, hindering the process of optimization.
-Some common gauges, which will be explored in detail further, are reference states, zero-sum, and defining it implicitly via regularization.
+It is important to note that the Potts model is over-parametrized: multiple choices of $(h, J)$ yield the same probability distribution.
+As a resul, the parameters are not uniquely identifiable without fixing a gauge.
+This ambiguity can make the norms of $J$ misleading and complicate optimization.
+Several gauge conventions are commonly used--such as the reference-state gauge, the zero-sum gauge, or implicit definitions through regularization--which will be discussed in detail in the following sections.
+In the context of protein sequence analysis, the Potts model

 == Direct Coupling Analysis
 The statistical dependencies observed in MSAs encode important information about protein structure and function.
 However, naive measures such as covariance cannot distinguish between direct correlations, which arise from true physical or functional contacts, and indirect correlations, propagated via other residues.
 Direct Coupling Analysis (DCA) addresses this problem by introducing a method to separate direct correlations.